CharlesSieg/website-charlessieg-source/content/_index.md

 Our son Karl was born in November, 2008.
 Our son Connor was born in April, 2010.

 Ahu and I and the boys used to live in [Inverness, Illinois](https://www.flickr.com/photos/forkbender/collections/72157600043304959/), a suburb of Chicago.
-We [moved to Texas](/blog/life-in-dallas-so-far) in August 2014 and now live in a small town called Westlake.
-We moved to Westlake so our sons could attend [Westlake Academy](https://www.westlakeacademy.org), an [International Baccalaureate](https://www.ibo.org/) charter school that frequently ranks in the top 50 schools in the United States.
+We [moved to Texas](/blog/life-in-dallas-so-far) in August 2014 and now live in a small town called [Westlake](https://www.westlake-tx.org).
+We moved to Westlake so our sons could attend [Westlake Academy](https://www.westlakeacademy.org), an [International Baccalaureate](https://www.ibo.org/) charter school that frequently ranks in the [top 50 schools](https://www.usnews.com/education/best-high-schools/texas/districts/westlake-academy-charter-school/westlake-academy-18505) in the United States.

+I am a [volunteer DAWG](https://wa-hoc.org/volunteer/) (Dads Assisting Westlake's Great Students) at the boys' school and assist in maing sure the morning PYP drop-off is safe and efficient.

 In 2015, we adopted a yellow lab puppy we named [Bogey](https://www.instagram.com/p/BtHp3CZh5ny/?utm_source=ig_web_copy_link).